In the beginning

 At the 1912 district camp, an organisation known as the St George Boys Brigade was camped next to West Sydney District.
-Armed with rifles and bayonets of French Army pattern, the Boys Brigade attached the Scout Camp.
-In the resultant skirmish, the scouts captured 30 ‘prisoners’ who were detained under guard in a tent until the next morning.
-They were escorted to their Brigade Headquarters priced by the Scout Bugle Band.
+Armed with rifles and bayonets of French Army pattern, the Boys Brigade attacked the scout camp.
+In the resultant skirmish, the Scouts captured 30 ‘prisoners’ who were detained under guard in a tent until the next morning.
+They were escorted to their Brigade Headquarters preceded by the Scout Bugle Band.

 In January 1913 the Leichhardt and Annandale troops trekked 86 kilometres from Stanwell Park to Kiama.
 Stores and equipment were piled onto the trek cart built by the 1st Leichhardt Troop.

 The Boys Scouts Association replaced the League of Boy Scouts in January 1914.
 In June that year the troop was funded by Misses Amy and Carrie Fairfax, philanthropic granddaughters of John Fairfax, who bought the Sydney Herald in 1841 which became the Sydney Morning Herald the following year.
 The spinster sisters formed a Parents and Supporters’ Committee.
 It was the first such committee in New South Wales.
 Alderman Lincoln, JP, was the first president.
 A building fund for a permanent headquarters was also started.

 When the Boy Scouts Association, New South Wales Section, was incorporated in July 1914, the No 1 warrant was given to James X. Coutts as District Scoutmaster, West Sydney District.
 That appointment would extend to more than four decades of involvement with the West Sydney and Leichhardt Districts.